mndjinga/CDMATH/README.md

  - `g++` or another C++ compiler
  - `libhdf5-dev`
  - `libopenmpi-dev`, in particular if you need to use the compilation option `-DMEDFILE_USE_MPI=ON`.
  - `petsc-dev`, if you want to compile a CDMATH-based linear solver.
-PETSc should mandatorily be at a minor subversion of version 3.4. * , that is to say *not* more recent.
-We have chosen the version 3.4 of PETSc (released on 13 May 2013), as it is easily installable from the main distributions repositories.
+PETSc should use version 3.4. or more recent (3.5, 3.6 or 3.7 currently available).
+The version 3.4 of PETSc (released on 13 May 2013), as is easily installable from Ubuntu 14.04  repositories whereas the version 3.6 of PETSc (released on 13 May 2016), is easily installable from Ubuntu 16.04  repositories.
 Use the compilation option `-DCDMATH_WITH_PETSC=ON`.
  - `python-dev`, `python-numpy` and `swig`, if you want to generate Python executables and libraries of CDMATH.
 Use the compilation option `-DCDMATH_WITH_PYTHON=ON`.
  - `libcppunit-dev`, if you want to generate unit tests.
 Use the compilation option `-DCDMATH_WITH_TESTS=ON`.
  - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice documentation in `~/workspace/cdmath/cdmath_install/doc/`.
 Use the compilation option `-DCDMATH_WITH_DOCUMENTATION=ON`.